strukovsky/Monitoring/README.md

 3) Give url IP_ADDRESS:9090
 4) Press Save and test in the bottom of form

+### Add dashboard for node exporter
+1) Go to https://grafana.com/grafana/dashboards/ to find interesting one (e.g. https://grafana.com/grafana/dashboards/11074),
+2) Remember its id (e.g. 11074)
+3) Go to IP_ADDRESS:3000/dashboard/import and specify this id
+4) Provide Prometheus datasource
+5) Save dashboard

-### Add dashboard
+### Add dashboard for cAdvisor
-1) Go to https://grafana.com/grafana/dashboards/ to find interesting one (e.g. https://grafana.com/grafana/dashboards/1860),
+1) Go to https://grafana.com/grafana/dashboards/ to find interesting one (e.g. https://grafana.com/grafana/dashboards/14282),
-2) Remember its id (e.g. 1860)
+2) Remember its id (e.g. 14282)
 3) Go to IP_ADDRESS:3000/dashboard/import and specify this id
 4) Provide Prometheus datasource
 5) Save dashboard